newblues/myposts-app/README.md

 If you are a front-end developer, please see the section Front-End, if you are a Back-End developer, please see the section Back-End and if you are a fullstack developer, start with the back-end test and then use it for your front-end test.

+**This is deliberately written in English because it's important to have a fairly good level, however, if there is ANYTHING that you do not understand, do not hesitate to ask, we are not trying to catch you out.
+Finally, Good Luck!**

 # Front-End

 ## Requirements